2020 Executive Committee

 SECTION I: The Board of Directors shall execute routine matters of business administration for the Association, execute legal and financial papers as required by law, and help coordinate and channel the needs and aspirations of the membership to promote efficient operation and growth of the Association.
 They shall review and act on applications for membership, meet on a regular basis at the discretion of the president, and report abstracts of their transactions at regular monthly meetings.

 SECTION II: Each member of the Board shall have one vote when considering matters before the Board.

-SECTION IV: Any director may by appropriate instrument, upon mutual consent of involved parties, delegate part of his responsibilities (but not his vote) to others, including other directors, for such periods and subject to such conditions as the delegating director shall determine, to ensure optimum implementation and discharge of his duties.
+SECTION IV: Any Director may by appropriate instrument, upon mutual consent of involved parties, delegate part of his responsibilities (but not their vote) to others, including other Directors, for such periods and subject to such conditions as the delegating Director shall determine, to ensure optimum implementation and discharge of their duties.